dahlke/terrasnek/CONTRIBUTING.md

 the users, and are used in automation to find missing functionality in `terrasnek`.

+### Adding New Endpoints Details

+- Each endpoint must have its own implementation file.
+  - The endpoint file should be in the `./terrasnek/` directory with the format `<endpoint_name>.py`.
+  - The docstrings for each function in the endpoint must follow the [docstring standard](TODO).
+- Update the API class
+  - Add an `import` for the new endpoint class.
+  - Add the imported class to the right org requirement in `_class_for_attr_dict`.
+  - Define the new API class property for the new endpoint class in `__init__`
+- Create an test file in the `./test/` directory with the format `<endpoint_name>_test.py`.
+  - Test every endpoint that is implemented.
+  - Be sure to clean up all resources in the event of failure (`base.py` / `purge_organization`).
+  - Make sure the tests do not fail.
+- Update the docs to pick up the new class.
+  - Create a new file in `./docs` with the format `<endpoint_name>.rst`.
+  - Add the new endpoint name to `api.rst` in alphabetical order.

+### `terrasnek` Docstring Standard Details

+### Other Details

 - The Python code (implementation and test) must be linted.
 - All Markdown edits _should_ be linted ([markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint)